 These medications usually come in tablet form.
 Most prescriptions dictate one dosage every four to six hours, and this high frequency makes it easier to become addicted over time.
 It also means withdrawal symptoms set in very quickly after someone stops taking the medication.
 In the longer term, the worst of Vicodin withdrawal symptoms usually dissipate within 10 days of stopping usage and beginning treatment.

 Morphine is highly regulated and difficult to obtain for most people.
-However, it is one of the drugs most likely for medical professionals such as nurses to abuse.
+However, it is one of the drugs most likely for medical professionals such as nurses to misuse.